ElMoustacho/vscode-twig-language/README.md

 # VS Code Twig Language 👋

-*this extension inherited from <https://github.com/mblode/vscode-twig-language-2>*
+*This extension is forked from <https://github.com/junstyle/vscode-twig-language>*

 ## Features